 Suppose one spouse lives on the East Coast, and the other lives on the West Coast.
 They have separate residences, and they're raising two kids.
 One lives with the parent on the East Coast, and the other lives with the parent on the West Coast.

-The same qualifying rules for head of household apply to unmarried couples.
+The same qualifying rules for heads of household apply to unmarried couples.
 You must be "considered unmarried" on the last day of the tax year, you must pay more than half the bills for maintaining the household, and you need a dependent.
-Here's where things might get interesting again.

 Can You Claim Your Partner as a Dependent?